 Chatbots are all the rage for businesses now even though it has been in existence for many decades.
 Do you want your customers to reach you day and night?
 Try chatbot.
-You want to generate more leads and increase sales?
+Do you want to generate more leads and increase sales?
 A chatbot is your plug.
 The crux of the matter is that chatbots are trendy and very functional.
 You might be seduced by all the massive benefits your business can derive from chatbots.
 However, before diving headfirst to join millions of business owners using chatbots, you need to consider these fundamental questions?

 Who are Your Target Markets?